- Email: Jesse.Rodgers@lewisbrisbois.com

 - "Mortgage Modification Meltdown: When Will Congress Take the Plight of Homeowners Seriously?", 35 Seton Hall Legis.
 J. 130 (December 2010) - Seton Hall Legislative Journal

-2008 - Present, Office of Admissions Volunteer, Boston University
+2008 - Present, Admissions Volunteer, Boston University

 United States District Court, District of Colorado

 United States District Court, District of New Jersey